ntdat1107/ELMS/README.md

+# E-learning management system
+This is an application for web based e-learning system.
+In this project, we built the front-end for the system.

 # ELMS Guildline  to  run  application  on  localhost
-E-learning management system

 # Option 1: npm
 First, from the root, run the command:
 ```